 By law, all chemicals must be labelled with their name and appropriate health and risk statements.
-Suitable chemical labels are available on ChemWatch: http://www.uq.edu.au/ohs/?page=230317
+Suitable chemical labels are available on ChemWatch.

-In addition, attach an identification label written in pencil (not ink) that states your name, date, phone number, school or centre, chemical name and dangerous goods class.
+In addition, attach an identification label written in pencil (not ink) that states your name, date, phone number, school or center, chemical name, and dangerous goods class.

-Ensure that labels are attached securely (e.g. pegged or clipped on) so they do not get sucked into the fume hood.
+Ensure that labels are attached securely (e.g., pegged or clipped on) so they do not get sucked into the fume hood.
 Small vials can be contained in a tray that is labelled correctly.